 Take this from the book of Proverbs.
 Wisdom is the principal thing.
 Therefore get wisdom.
 And in your getting, get understanding.
 Riches and honor are with me.
 Enduring riches and righteousness.
 Translate this into your business, you get what I call Business Sense.
 As we progress into year 2007, it is necessary we refresh our minds on what this sense is all about.
 That is the mission of this article.

 So what is Business Sense?
 How you do your business.
 Not really.
 Strategies for doing business.
 Well you may be correct, but not quite.
 Doing business with the sixth sense.
 No you are off the mark for though Business Sense has something to do with feelings, it has more to do with wisdom.

 But what exactly is Business Sense?
 It is the application of wisdom for today’s business, or simply put, common sense in business.
 It is more than knowledge, facts, and figures.
-It is copious use of storytelling for business, the use of ideas especially those that are so simple, ordinary, or basic that they are disregarded.
-It is insight, the ability to interpret developments and the business environment differently, and to see, discern, and use differently and profitably, what others see but ignore because they look so ordinary or appear foolish.
+It is copious use of storytelling for business, the use of ideas especially those that are so simple, ordinary, or basic that they are disregarded. for instant, if you know how to start a drone business, have valuable resources for the same, you will still be lacking in certain insights.
+It is the ability to interpret developments and the business environment differently, and to see, discern, and use differently and profitably, what others see but ignore because they look so ordinary or appear foolish.
 If you put your attention on those simple issues and things about they way you work and live, and use them for business, you are operating with business sense.

 Business sense.
 Two words, So profound, readily available, so simple to learn and apply, yet largely ignored.
 You can call it common sense.
 Though it readily abounds, it is not so common in acquisition and application among the professional and managerial class who rule the corporate world.